Home » Alaska » One Day Making the Most of Our Juneau Cruise Adventure

 You can’t visit the capital city without seeing the Alaska State Capitol building.
 This impressive structure serves as the seat of Alaska’s government, housing the offices of the Governor and Lieutenant Governor, as well as the chambers of the Alaska Legislature.
 An architectural marvel built in 1931 to me it seemed to be a very art déco.
 They offer guided tours beginning June 3rd of their impressive contemporary Alaskan artwork collection.
 They also offer an audio self-guided tour that is 30-minutes long.
 Sadly, my ship arrived on May 31 so I could not tour the building today.

-Seward Statue in front of the Dimond Courthouse
+Bronze statue of William Henry Seward in front of the Dimond Courthouse.

 Secretary William Henry Seward statue-Dimond Courthouse in the background